 Are you ready to make the necessary investments?

-Tips to make your organization ready for DevOps
+How to make your organization ready for DevOps?

-- To create a DevOps-favorable culture, you should encourage transparency, allow autonomy, praise the accomplishments, encourage diversity and encourage team ethos.
+- In order to create a DevOps-favorable culture, you should encourage transparency, allow autonomy, praise the accomplishments, encourage diversity and encourage team ethos.
 The leadership should drive both ‘Dev’ and ‘Ops’ to a common set of goals.
 Setting up shared goals will help in removing bottlenecks and improving performance.

 - The management should ask questions, get answers, guide the DevOps team and give incentives but should not impose decisions.